 The examples in this section assume that you have created an SNMP agent on the Administration Server and that you have not modified the default values for the agent.
 (For example, the agent listens on UDP port 161 and uses public as its community name.)

-The examples use the -m and -M options to load the WebLogic Server MIB module.
-Loading the MIB module enables you to refer to managed objects by their display names instead of OIDs.
-The -M option assumes that you installed WebLogic Server in $c : \MW_HOME \ML_HOME$ .
+These examples use the following options for loading the MIB module, which enables you to refer to managed objects by their display names instead of OIDs: